simongregory/tool-shed/README.md

 # Tool Shed

 A collection of utility scripts to help working with ActionScript and Flex projects.
+These scripts are under development, so **don't** expect reliability.

 ### as-docp